eliasJOY/UST_Assignments/sql_assignment/sql.md

 ORDER BY avgGapBetweenPromotions ASC;
 ```
 ![alt text](image-7.png)
+### Insight: The table shows that employees with most perfomance rating ang most work experience has the higher chance of promotion.
 ## i) Find the Rank of Employees Within Each Department Based on Their Monthly Income

 ```sql